0x-pranay/Cygnus-Example-repo/readMe.txt

 2. changes -> add to staging -> commit
 3. If you want this branch to merge with another branch use merging.

+# using Remotes

+1. First add a remote to our local repo
+2. either pull/ push changes to between remote repo and local repo